10 Things to Do after a Car Accident

 Everything must be documented at the scene for reporting purposes.

-Take pictures of obvious damages and write down contact details of witnesses that saw the collision.
+Take pictures of obvious damages and write down contact details of witnesses who saw the collision.

 Also, photograph the accident scene as quickly as possible so that you are not interfering with the police once they arrive.